© KölnTourismus, Foto: Christoph Seelbach

 Roman Cologne

-Beneath buildings, meters of earth, stone, and rubble, lie yet undiscovered testimonies to Cologne's approximately 2000-year-old city history, when it was known as Colonia Claudia Ara Agrippinensium.
-These remnants still come to light during construction work, even after centuries – such as in 1941, when the famous Dionysus Mosaic with its 1.5 million tiles was discovered.
-Or in 2023 at Neumarkt, when archaeologists working in the field of archaeology unearthed a Roman bathing complex.
-Some of these you can visit underground or in museums, while others are partially preserved above ground – like the old city wall, gates, or towers.
-Cologne remained Roman until the 5th century and still has many stories to tell you from these long-gone centuries.
+Buried under buildings, meters of soil, stone and debris, undiscovered testimonies of the 2000-year-old city history still lie undiscovered in Cologne from the time when Cologne was still called Colonia Claudia Ara Agrippinensium.
+Even centuries later, they are still coming to light during construction work – as in 1941, for example, when the famous Dionysus Mosaic was discovered, with its 1.5 million tiles.
+Or in 2023 at Neumarkt, when people working in archaeology discovered a Roman bathhouse.
+Some of it you can see underground or in museums, other parts of it have been preserved above ground – like the old city wall, gates or towers.
+Cologne remained Roman until the 5th century and the city still has a lot to tell you from those centuries.

 St. Ursula